Small Business it support | Support Small business | Technowand

 October 9, 2020

 Let’s face it.
 The IT services world can be a confusing place for small to medium businesses.
 The terminology is unfamiliar.
 Systems go down for no apparent reason.
-And it’s difficult to get a clear understanding of upfront and ongoing IT support costs.
+And it’s difficult to get a clear understanding of upfront and ongoing IT services costs.

 If you’re a small business owner, it’s probably safe to assume that you want three things: